Carry Trade Strategy — What Is It? (Backtest)

 Which currency/forex pair to choose for carry trade?

-You need to pick one high interest rate currency and one low interest currency (if it’s a forex carry trade).
+You choose one with high interest rate currency and one low interest currency (if it’s a forex carry trade).
 However, you need to look at other factors as well.

 Is a carry trade risk free?

-You make money on the interest differentials when you are right (and perhaps on the currencies).
-Furthermore, you also need to use leverage to make it worthwhile – thus increasing the risk.
+When you are right on carry trades, you make money on the interest differentials (and perhaps on the currencies).
+Furthermore, you need to use leverage to make it worthwhile, thus increasing the risk.

 How long can you hold a carry trade?